Five Important Things Only Women Know

-In spite of the glass ceiling that we must often deal with, we women know that we are capable and deserve to attain all that we set out to accomplish.
+In spite of the glass ceiling that we must often deal with, we, as women, know that we are capable and deserve to attain all that we set out to accomplish.

 Women all know about resilience, bravery and intuition.
 After all, these qualities support our goals.
 Our feelings allow us to connect with others in a constructive, special and intimate way.

 A woman’s wisdom is a real treasure trove of values that is helpful in inspiring new generations.

 While these traits aren’t limited to just women, they are often experienced more strongly in women.
 This is because there is a reality that no one can deny: patriarchy continues to be very present and dominant in many cultures.

 Socially and culturally, men are still a figure of power in daily scenarios.
 Thus, women need to face many challenges that men may not even be aware of and we don’t always talk about.

 These are the internal and external struggles to obtain equality, to play a role, to have a voice and to have equal power.

 They are processes that only we, as women, know, and we want to share them in this article..